Construction of Marine Works

 Maintenance Dredging

 We carry out regular maintenance dredging of fairways, anchorage areas, typhoon shelters and major river outlets to ensure navigation safety.
-Major maintenance dredging works have been carried out in Southern Fairway, Pan Shan Shek Anchorage, Western Dangerous Goods Anchorage, Yau Ma Tei Typhoon Shelter, Shing Mun River and Tuen Mun River in recent years.
+Major maintenance dredging works have been carried out in Southern Fairway, North West Lamma Anchorage, Western Dangerous Goods Anchorage, Yau Ma Tei Typhoon Shelter, Shing Mun River and Tuen Mun River in recent years.